 Traffic Coating vs. Pedestrian Coating

-The only difference between pedestrian and vehicular traffic coating systems is the thickness at which it is applied and an additional layer applied in turning areas for vehicular systems.
+The difference between pedestrian and vehicular traffic coating systems is the thickness—also, an additional layer is applied in turning areas for vehicular systems.

-Traffic coatings provide only a single weatherproof barrier that is exposed to weather and traffic and are not effective as concealed waterproofing systems or systems incorporating multiple barriers.
+Traffic coatings provide only a single weatherproof barrier exposed to weather and traffic.
+They are not effective as concealed waterproofing systems or systems incorporating multiple barriers.